 There are many different stories that have been told of Saint Michael and the Dragon, each one depicting the warmth of the heart and the strength of the will to overcome the greatest of challenges presented to us in our soul the gifts of warmth and strength coming our way so as to glow and to grow from within during the cold months ahead.

 At Cedarwood School, we celebrate Michaelmas in a simple, yet meaningful way with the children.
 All of the classes meet on the playground to sing together and to give a gift to Mother Earth to take with her into her winters rest.
 A biodynamic preparation is stirred during the morning by the older children.
 Then each child receives a small branch of greenery to dip into the organic preparation, sprinkling it over the earth giving her our blessings and our thanks for all which we receive from her.
-This rich and nourishing preparation will seep into the earth and when the trees are bare and the garden appears to be dead, tremendous inner workings will be taking place below the ground which the children play!
+This rich and nourishing preparation will seep into the earth and when the trees are bare and the garden appears to be dead, tremendous inner workings will be taking place below the ground on which the children play!

 Lantern Walk at Martinmas

 This evening celebration starts at dusk on a mid-November date, as we gather in a nearby forested area for a bonfire and a hike through the woods holding our lanterns made in the classes.
-This is the symbol of St. Martin of Tours, who was a generous knight, sharing his cloak and his personal warmth with others.
-The lanterns’ gentle light and sweet singing lead us through the utter cool darkness to find hot spiced cider waiting, then home to bed to dream of this magical time.
+This is the symbol of St Martin of Tours, who was a generous knight, sharing his cloak and his personal warmth with others.
+The lanterns’ gentle light and sweet singing lead us through the cool darkness to find hot spiced cider waiting, then home to bed to dream of this magical time.